 8.1 All research projects conducted in the Clinic, with Clinic clients, or with information regarding these clients, must be approved by the UBC Ethical Review Board and the Clinic Director.

-8.2 Research conducted with Clinic clients requires consent form specific to the research project being conducted.
+8.2 Research conducted with Clinic clients requires both the Clinic consent form and an additional consent form specific to the research project being conducted.
 The responsibility rests with the supervising faculty member for ensuring that such forms are available and used when appropriate.

 8.3 Barring legal and ethical exceptions to confidentiality, access to Clinic files is restricted to Psychologists who are responsible for a particular client, and persons under their supervision.